deep-optimization/ScaleKD/README.md

 # ScaleKD: Strong Vision Transformers Could Be Excellent Teachers
 By Jiawei Fan, Chao Li, Xiaolong Liu and Anbang Yao.

-This repository is the official PyTorch implementation ScaleKD ([ScaleKD: Strong Vision Transformers Could Be Excellent Teachers](https://openreview.net/pdf?id=0WCFI2Qx85)) published in NeurIPS 2024.
+This repository is the official PyTorch implementation of ScaleKD ([ScaleKD: Strong Vision Transformers Could Be Excellent Teachers](https://openreview.net/pdf?id=0WCFI2Qx85)) published in NeurIPS 2024.

-## Updates
+## Update News

+**Stay tuned:** We are preparing to release more distilled models on ImageNet-1K and training code on downstream tasks.

+- **2024/11/11:** We release two distilled models, ViT-B/16 and ResNet-50.
-**2024/11/10:** We release the the project of ScaleKD, containing our very basic training and evaluation code.
+- **2024/11/10:** We release the project of ScaleKD, containing our very basic training and evaluation code.

-*We are preparing to release more distilled models on ImageNet-1K and training code on downstream tasks*

 ## Introduction